-Villanders is a thousand-year-old mountain village blessed with heavenly views of the Dolomites and the vast beauty of Valle Isarco (Eisack Valley).
+Villanders (Villandro) is a thousand-year-old mountain village blessed with heavenly views of the Dolomites and the vast beauty of Valle Isarco (Eisack Valley).
 Discover why the golden light of autumn is the idyllic time to explore its cobbled streets and chestnut-ragged trails.

 The first signs of Villanders (also known as Villandro) emerged on the sun-seduced slopes of Villanderer Berg mountain more than 6,000 years ago.
 Archaeological findings indicate an ancient community thrived on the mountainside.

-The hunters and gatherers of our Neolithic past must have found the fertile Villanderer Berg a steady feast for their flint-tipped spears and grass-woven foraging baskets.
+The hunters and gatherers of our Neolithic past must have found the fertile Villanderer Berg (Monte Villandro) a steady feast for their flint-tipped spears and grass-woven foraging baskets.
 Or perhaps they simply stayed for the view.

 When searching for autumn hikes in South Tyrol, we came across Villanders and like our Stone Age ancestors were smitten by what the mountain offers.
 History lovers will find the area richly rewarding and nature addicts will be thrilled by the bounty of the landscape.
 Plus, the centuries-old chestnut trees dotting the mountain make this corner of Valle Isarco ideal for gourmet enthusiasts partaking in South Tyrol’s 5th season: Törggelen.

 Villanders offers a multitude of hiking trails to choose from.
 We opted for a hike that would carry us over alpine meadows and through forests to the historic Dreikirchen (Three Churches) near Barbian (Barbiano).
 These three small wood-steepled churches date to the 12th and 15th centuries.
-They are located next to Gasthof Messnerhof, making this an idyllic adventure for those seeking an easy hike paired with delicious food and drink.
+They are located next to Gasthof Messnerhof, making this an idyllic adventure for those seeking an easy hike paired with delicious South Tyrolean food and drink.

 Our hike began in the old-world heart of Villanders.
 The early morning sun bathed the village’s patios and balconies in a warm yet crisp golden light that only October can kindle.